jmcantrell/arch-bootstrap/README.md

 [Processor microcode updates][microcode] will be installed according to the system's CPU vendor (Intel or AMD).

+[Early KMS start][early-kms-start] is enabled for any detected graphics drivers (i.e. if the output of `lspci -k` for your device shows a kernel module).

 The following services are installed and enabled:

 - [fstrim][ssd] (if installation disk is SSD)